 The Benefits of Local Sourcing: Intro (1/5)

-In 2020, views on the role of businesses within society have fundamentally changed, and...
+In recent years, views on the role of businesses within society have fundamentally chan...

 Other tangible benefits of localization include the ability for a business to have greater control over their suppliers to implement sustainable practices throughout the supply chain, helping to facilitate a more circular economic model while stimulating the local economy, creating greater resilience to shocks in the system, enhancing communication within the supply chain, and lowering costs associated with transportation and logistics.
 We will explore some of these business advantages with individual posts in the future.